Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 Is Forex Legal in India

 However, the remittance facility has certain restrictions.
-Below is a snapshot from RBI website highlighting one of them
+Below is a snapshot from the RBI website highlighting one of them

 Now interpretations can differ as you are funding the account.